 Junior people in conservative offices play it safe

 If you’re a junior hire in a traditional business setting–bank, consultancy, law firm, etc–we generally suggest choosing a more conservative collar.
 You want to stand out for the work you do, not the way you dress.
 In this case, you can’t go wrong with a classic President/English spread or (President) Semi Spread collar.
 These collars won’t turn any heads (in a good way).

 Bosses should have a little fun

 Worked your way up the corporate ladder and earned yourself a little flexibility?
 Feel free to experiment with something a bit more flashy.
 If you’re in a particularly conservative office you may still want to steer clear of button-downs, club collars, and our largest collar, the Milano, but you could surely consider the Londoner or Roma Cutaway for a more aggressive, confident look.
 If your office is not totally old fashioned you could take it even further with the extreme President Cutaway.

 Creatives consider soft unfused collars

-If you work at a startup or media company and you’re going for a more casual cool look, we’d highly encourage you to take a look at our soft unfused collars like the Soft President Spread, Soft Franklin Spread, Colorado Button Down, Soft Roma Cutaway, Soft President Cutaway, or the Soft Ivy Button Down.
-These collars stand up tall and look great, but without the stiff crispness of a fused collar these avoid looking overly corporate.
+If you work at a startup or media company and you’re going for a more casual cool look, we’d highly encourage you to take a look at our soft unfused collars like the Soft President Spread, Soft Ivy Button Down, Soft English Spread, Colorado Button Down, or the Band Collar.
+These collars have a casual, relaxed appearance without the stiff, crispness of a fused collar so you’ll avoid looking overly corporate.

 Wider faces choose point or semi spread collars

 Per the obligatory Alan Flusser adage, if you have a particularly round face, you might want to steer clear of something with an aggressive spread.
-Choosing an President Semi-Spread, Semi-Spread, or Point Collar can help visually lengthen out your face.
+Choosing a President Semi-Spread, Semi-Spread, or Straight Point Collar can help visually lengthen out your face.

 Longer faces choose spread or cutaway collars